dplong1993/GoodSkyrimReads/documentation/dailyGoals.md

   - Start-time: 12:55 pm
   - End-time: 1:30 pm
 * Push the completed component and merge back to master.
 Then deploy to Heroku.
+  - Start-time: 1:30 pm
+  - End-time: 1:37 pm

+* Create a logout link on the nav-bar component that is only visible if there is an authenticated user in the state.
+  - Start-time: 1:37 pm
+  - End-time:
+* Create the logic that makes the logout link delete the token from cookies and deletes the authenticated user from state.
   - Start-time:
   - End-time: